mothur/mothur.github.io/_wiki/mothur_v.1.33.0.md

 ## Feature updates

 -   [heatmap.bin](heatmap.bin) - added otuLabels to 1.32.1
--   make mothur \"smarter\" about OTULabels.
+-   make mothur "smarter" about OTULabels.
 OTU001 and OTU01 should be the same. - 1.32.1
 -   [list.seqs](list.seqs), [get.seqs](get.seqs)
     and [remove.seqs](remove.seqs) - added fastq as an option